 “[He heard] powerhouse piano, powerhouse vocal, and that’s it.
 I played lots of rhythm guitar on it, and Freddie still said, 'No, no, no, no — it's a piano song!’”

-The singer, to whom May included a touching tribute on his first-ever signature guitar, eventually relented when he admitted, “‘Well, it does need a solo.
-I need you to take over the vocal.'”
+Mercury — whom May later honored with a touching tribute on his first signature guitar — eventually came around, conceding, “‘Well, it does need a solo.
+I need you to take over the vocal.’”

-“It’s the way we thought about things,” he details.
+“It’s the way we thought about things,” he says.
 “I said, ‘Okay, give me a verse, and let me see what I can do.’

 “And again, being in the studio and hearing it evolve, I could sort of hear the solo in my head before I actually picked up the guitar to do it.
 As very often with me, it’s a kind of little diversion.
 It’s a countermelody.